atoponce/deckware/README.md

 * **Jokers**: Red = 53, Black = 54

 ## Passphrase Generation
 There are a few ways for generating passphrases from Deckware.
-The first two involve exctracting entropy from a shuffled 54-card deck, and using [Niceware][3] or [BIP39][4]:
+As mentioned above, the first two involve exctracting entropy from a shuffled 54-card deck, and using [Niceware][3] or [BIP39][4]:

 1. [Thoroughly and sufficiently][6] shuffle the deck.
 2. Drag and drop each card from the upper table to the lower table based on your shuffle.